 On November 20, 2018, Citizens for Election Integrity Minnesota (CEIMN) completed its 7th nonpartisan observation of the post-election audits of Minnesota's voting equipment.

 CEIMN began nonpartisan audit observations in 2006 after the enactment of Minnesota legislation requiring a post-election hand count of the ballots from randomly selected precincts--a count intended to check the accuracy of the voting equipment.
 CEIMN observes the post-election audits because independent observers help ensure the audit's transparency, and this transparency builds public confidence in our elections.

 The Minnesota Secretary of State’s post-election audit results are available here.
-Note the report 2016 Statewide Post-Election Review Results which contains detailed results for all precincts audited.
+Note the spreadsheet 2018 Statewide Post-Election Review Results which contains detailed results for all precincts audited.
 Previous CEIMN audit observation reports along with recommendations for improvements in the audit process are available here.